ryashpal/EHR-QC-Tutorials/docs/install_ehrqc_preprocess.rst

 Open EHR-QC
 -----------

-Open the ``EHR-QC-Standardise`` directory that is downloaded from GitHub after cloning.
+Open the ``EHR-QC-Preprocess`` directory that is downloaded from GitHub after cloning.

 .. code-block:: console

-   user@hostname:~/workspace$ cd EHR-QC-Standardise
+   user@hostname:~/workspace$ cd EHR-QC-Preprocess

 Python virtual environment
 --------------------------

-The Python virtual environment encaptulates all the libraries required for the EHR-QC-Standardise.
+The Python virtual environment encaptulates all the libraries required for the EHR-QC-Preprocess.
 All the necessary libraries listed in a requirements.txt file that can be found at the root of the repository.
 Below are the instructions to create and install dependancies in the Python virtual environment.

 .. note::
-   ``EHR-QC-Standardise`` requires ``Python version 3.9`` or higher.
+   ``EHR-QC-Preprocess`` requires ``Python version 3.9`` or higher.
 For installing Python, please refer the below link: https://www.python.org/downloads/

 Create virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Inside the ``EHR-QC-Standardise`` directory, create a new Python virtual enviroment to conveniently manage all the dependencies required for the utility.
+Inside the ``EHR-QC-Preprocess`` directory, create a new Python virtual enviroment to conveniently manage all the dependencies required for the utility.

 .. code-block:: console

-   user@hostname:~/workspace/EHR-QC-Standardise$ python3 -m venv .venv
+   user@hostname:~/workspace/EHR-QC-Preprocess$ python3 -m venv .venv

 Activate virtual environment